 - Use dmptool.org, log in with your NetID email, and use the ‘Request Feedback’ option after you’ve drafted your plan.

-We can help you identify a repository to share your data in
+Identify a repository to share your data in

 - Use our Dryad membership to deposit data